spatie/vue-tabs-component/README.md

 </div>
 ```

-By default is will show the first tab.
+By default it will show the first tab.

 If you click on a tab a `href` representation of the name will be append to the url.
 For example clicking on the tab `Second tab` will append `#second-tab` to the url.